notofonts/noto-docs/src/descriptions/NotoSansTaiLe.md

-Noto Sans Tai Le is a sanserif design for texts in the Tai Le script.
+Noto Sans Tai Le is a sans serif design for texts in the Tai Le script.
 It contains 71 glyphs, 2 OpenType features, and supports 64 characters from 3 Unicode blocks.